 Boat Accident Statistics in Florida

-Florida had the highest number of boating accidents of any state in 2016 (the most recent year with available statistics).
-According to the US Coast Guard’s stats, there were 684 boat accidents in Florida in 2016.
-This puts Florida at 302 more accidents than the next closest state (California).
-Of these accidents, 59 accidents were fatal, 287 included non-fatal injuries, and 338 were property damage only.
+Florida had the highest number of boating accidents of any state in 2019 (the most recent year with available national boat accident statistics).
+According to the US Coast Guard’s stats, there were 679 boat accidents in Florida in 2019.
+This puts Florida at 355 more accidents than the next closest state (California).
+Of these accidents, 55 accidents were fatal, 299 included non-fatal injuries, and 338 were property damage only.

 The Florida Fish and Wildlife Conservation Commission’s Division of Law Enforcement has its own statistics for 2020 that break down these accident stats further.
 Interestingly, Florida FWC reported more accidents than the Coast Guard did for the State of Florida in 2021.
 We believe that Florida FWC’s report is more accurate than the United States Coast Guard for Florida.
 According to the FWC there were a total of 836 boating accidents in the State of Florida.
 Of these 836 reported boating accidents, 77 accidents were fatal with 79 total deaths.

-Miami-Dade County, by itself, had 67 reportable accidents.
-Seven of these accidents were fatal, and 37 resulted in personal injury.
+Miami-Dade County, by itself, had 95 reportable boat accidents in 2020.
+Five of these accidents were fatal, and 68 resulted in personal injury.
 In total, there was a total of $3,063,372.00 worth of property damage in these accidents.
 In 2021, Miami-Dade County led Florida with the most boating accidents per county.
 The county with the second most accidents, following behind Monroe County.
-In Monroe County, there were 105 accidents, 3 of which were fatal and 52 of which involved injury.
-These crashes accounted for $1,061,329 worth of total property damage.
+In Monroe County, there were 99 accidents, 9 of which were fatal and 52 of which involved injury.
+These Monroe County boat crashes accounted for $708,036.00 worth of total property damage.

 Causes of Boat Accidents in Florida

-The Wildlife Conservation Commission also tracks the leading causes of boat accidents in Miami, resulting injuries, and fatalities in boating accidents, which gives us excellent insight into how many boating accidents happen in the first place.
+The Wildlife Conservation Commission also tracks the leading causes of boat accidents in Florida, resulting injuries, and fatalities in boating accidents, which gives us excellent insight into how many boating accidents happen in the first place.

 Drug or alcohol use often an identifiable factor in crashes, and played a role in around 25% of all boating accidents.
 Many boat accidents caused by operating a vessel while intoxicated allow the victims to recover compensation for their injuries.
 Since boating under the influence is a crime in Florida, it simplifies proving that the drunk boat operator was at fault for the accident.